martynas199/EliteBooker-backend/docs/DateTimePicker-Integration.md

 **Issue**: Calendar shows no available dates

-- Check beautician has working hours configured
+- Check specialist has working hours configured
-- Check beautician has services assigned
+- Check specialist has services assigned
 - Check dates are not in the past
 - Check `workingHours` array format: `[{ dayOfWeek: 1, start: "09:00", end: "17:00" }]`